-The Landscape Level Reforestation Strategy disapplies Sections $32(\frac{3}{2}),(4),(5),(6),(8)$, and (from Schedule F), Section 98 and Section 99 for coniferous and deciduous areas logged after November 15, 2001.
+The Landscape Level Reforestation Strategy proposes alternate "applicable performance standards" for FSJPP Regulation Sections 32 (4),(5),(6),(8), and (from Schedule F), Section 98 and Section 99 for coniferous and deciduous areas logged after November 15, 2001.
 The strategy also applies to coniferous and deciduous areas with commencement dates before November 15, 2001 if a Participant currently carries reforestation liability and submits a statement to the District Manager that the cutblock(s) will be subject to the SFMP under Section 42 of the FSJPPR.